TAMEST to Host Natural Hazards Summit: Responding to and Mitigating the Impacts

 The summit will convene government officials, research leaders and insurance industry representatives to take a hard look at what the state needs to know and do to prepare for future natural disasters including response, recovery, and mitigation of the impacts.

 The proceedings of the event will be featured in a post-summit brief, infographic and videos.

-More information on dates and speakers will be available in early 2020.
+More information on speakers and registration will be available soon.

 - Dr. Kishor Mehta (NAE),P. W. Horn Professor of Civil, Environmental and Construction Engineering, Texas Tech University

 - Dr. Hanadi Rifai, John and Rebecca Moores Professor of Civil and Environmental Engineering, University of HoustonCommittee Members: